zhakhalov/human-to-mongo-query/README.md

 const result = map(givenQuery);

 /**
-`result.query` will have the following value
+`result` will have the following value

 {
   firstName: 'John',